Andrey885/Machine_translation_PyTorch/README.md

 # Results:

 The model is capable of producing decent results on samples from test set, achieving 0.35 Bleu score on Multi30k dataset.
- This indicates nice level of perfomance (however, not as nice as state-of-the-art Bert models).
+ This indicates nice level of perfomance (however, not as nice as state-of-the-art pretrained Bert models).

 Run and see how it works: